-Jon currently has an overall coaching record of over 550 wins and a .623 winning pct.
-Last season, he picked up head coaching win no.300.
-He has 22 winning seasons in 27 years of coaching high school and college baseball.
-Jon has had seventeen former players who have been drafted or signed to professional baseball contracts, including three who have reached the Triple A level.
+Jon currently has an overall coaching record of over 600 wins and a .623 winning pct.
+In 2016 he picked up head coaching win no.300.
+He has 22 winning seasons in 28 years of coaching high school and college baseball.
+Jon has seventeen former players who have been drafted or been signed to professional baseball contracts, including three who have reached the Triple A level.

 Jon and his wife, the former Stephanie Nickel, have a son, Joshua (17), and a daughter, Sydney (15).
 Jon’s wife Stephanie is a worship leader, a voice teacher, and a professional vocalist.